-From a continental perspective, 56.3% of China’s total imports by value in 2020 were purchased from fellow Asian countries.
-European trade partners accounted for 18% of imported goods bought by China.
+From a continental perspective, 54.9% of mainland China’s total imports by value in 2022 were purchased from fellow Asian countries.
+European trade partners accounted for another 18% of imported goods bought by China.

 China’s Top 10 Imports

 The following product groups represent the highest dollar value in China’s import purchases during 2022.
 Also shown is the percentage share each product category represents in terms of overall imports into China.

 - Electrical machinery, equipment: US$644.7 billion (23.7% of total imports)

 - Mineral fuels including oil: $535.3 billion (19.7%)